 - A. Thoroughfares shall be designed as depicted in the following tables, subject to approval of the Zoning Administrator, who may allow alternate designs appropriate to the local context and to promote the public health, safety, and welfare.
 For those assemblies that show angled parking, reverse (back-in) angled parking shall be preferred. - B. The planter is a landscaped area adjacent to the curb that contains street trees and may also contain landscaping, bioswales, street lights, and/or street furniture. - C. Where any parcel abuts an existing public or private thoroughfare that does not meet the standards of this section, walkways, curbs, landscaping, and any other thoroughfare elements shall be constructed or expanded on private property to be in conformity with the appropriate thoroughfare design.
 Any land area used for these improvements and which abuts a public thoroughfare may be dedicated to the City.
-This requirement shall not apply along South Fulton Parkway. - D. Trees along thoroughfares shall have a minimum 270 square feet of permeable surface per tree in Rural (RL) districts and
+This requirement shall not apply along South Fulton Parkway. - D. All vehicular areas in any Parkway Commercial (PC) district must be designed according to a street thoroughfare type.